Stomach-ache/awesome-long-tail-learning/XML-papers.md

 http://manikvarma.org/pubs/bengio19.pdf

-[03]     R. Agrawal, A. Gupta , Y. Prabhu, and M. Varma, Multi-Label Learning with Millions of Labels: Recommending Advertiser Bid Phrases for Web Pages, in WWW, 2013.
 [07]     F. Tai, and H. Lin, Multi-label Classification with Principle Label Space Transformation , in Neural Computation, 2012.
 [10]     C. Ferng, and H. Lin, Multi-label Classification with Error-correcting Codes, in ACML, 2011.
 [11]     J. Weston, S. Bengio, and N. Usunier, WSABIE: Scaling Up To Large Vocabulary Image Annotation , in IJCAI, 2011.